SCHOLARSHIP

 AnimationFocusLogoTM

-Animation Focusย provides online animation tutoring on a 1 to 1 basis with a professional feature film character animator โ€“ 1 hour per week for 4 weeks.
-One WIA scholarship recipient will receive a place in a 2023 Animation Focus class
+Animation Focus provides online animation tutoring on a 1 to 1 basis with a professional feature film character animator – 1 hour per week for 4 weeks.
+One WIA scholarship recipient will receive a place in one 2024 Animation Focus class.

-Animation Mentorย will offer one WIA Animation Scholarship winner a 6-week workshop (a $699-$899 value) and will allow that awardee the choice of several courses.
-With their choice of 10 different classes: Maya Workshop: Animation Basics, Cartoony Animation for 3D Animators, 2D Animation for beginners, 2D Animation: Walk Cycles & Character Movement, Pre-Visualization basics for animators, Storyboarding Fundamentals, Intermediate Storyboarding, Visual Development: Principles of Design, Game Animation Fundamentals, and Digital Painting, the student winner will have many options to best personalize this educational opportunity.
+Animation Mentor will offer one scholarship winner one 6-week Animation Mentor workshop (a $699-$899 USD value).
+With 10 different classes to choose from (Maya Workshop: Animation Basics, Cartoony Animation for 3D Animators, 2D Animation for beginners, 2D Animation: Walk Cycles & Character Movement, Pre-Visualization basics for animators, Storyboarding Fundamentals, Intermediate Storyboarding, Visual Development: Principles of Design, Game Animation Fundamentals, and Digital Painting) the student winner will have many options to personalize this educational opportunity.

-Foundryย will offer one WIA Animation winner, $2,000 in scholarship funds together with a permanent Production Collective license to its suite of products, including Nuke Studio, Katana, Mari and Modo.
-This license will allow the winner access to Foundryโ€™s industry-leading compositing, editorial, review, modeling, 3D painting, look development and lighting software.
+Foundry will offer one WIA Animation winner $2,500 USD in scholarship funds and an annual Production Collective subscription to its suite of products, including Nuke Studio, Katana, Mari, and Modo.
+Additionally, an honorable mention will receive an annual Production Collective subscription.
+These licenses will allow the winners access to Foundry’s industry-leading compositing, editorial, review, modeling, 3D painting, look development, and lighting software.

-Wacomย is excited to be a part of Women In Animationโ€™s mission.
-They believe everyone is creative and want to continue to provide access, support and awareness to those who are bringing a new voice to the industry.
-Wacom is donating Cintiq Pro 16โ€™s to ten WIA scholarship winners because they understand the importance of having professional level technology as it will set the talent apart for both freelancing work and their creative portfolios making them more hirable in the Animation industry.
+Wacom is excited to be a part of Women In Animation’s mission.
+We believe everyone is creative and want to continue providing access, support, and awareness to those bringing a new voice to the industry.
+Wacom is donating Cintiq 16’s to ten WIA scholarship winners.
+We understand the importance of having professional-level technology to set the talent apart for both freelancing work and their creative portfolios making them more hire-able in the Animation industry.

-Yellowbrick Learningย โ€” Animation Mentorโ€™s parent company โ€” is proud to announce that they are also offering a separate scholarship award that will allowย 3 awardeesย their choice of one Yellowbrick online course for each winner. (a $1,000 per class value, totaling $3000) With their choice of 22 different classes to choose from, such as Fashion, Music, Film & Entertainment, Beauty, Design, E-commerce, Hospitality, New Media, and E-Sports & Gaming, the 3 winners of this scholarship will get to choose 1 course each from their curriculum.
+Yellowbrick Learning, Animation Mentor’s parent company, is proud to announce that they are offering three awardees their choice of one Yellowbrick online course for each winner. (a $1,000 per class value, totaling $3000 USD) With 23 different classes to choose from, such as Fashion, Music, Film & Entertainment, Beauty, Design, E-commerce, Hospitality, New Media, and E-Sports & Gaming.

 Past Winners & Runners-Up